Swift follow-up of gravitational wave triggers: results from the first aLIGO run and optimisation for the future: Optimisations for future GW runs

 where $P_p(D)$ is the probability distribution of the distance, defined for the pixel $p$.
 Therefore, for each given pixel in the skymap, the probability of the GW event occurring in an uncatalogued galaxy within that pixel is:

 where $\P_{{\rm GW},p}$ is the probability in the original skymap from the aLIGO/AVIRGO team for pixel $p$.

 For pixels containing galaxies, an extra factor $\P_{{\rm gal},p}$ must be included.
 Previously (paper I) we defined this as in equation~\ref{eq:origp}: the GW probability multiplied by the ratio of galaxy luminosity in the pixel to the total catalogued galaxy luminosity.
 This now needs to refer only to the luminosity within the distance indicated by the GW dataset, and needs a correction for completeness.
-We therefore redefine the probability of the GW event occurring within a known galaxy in pixel $p$ thus:
+We therefore redefine the probability of the GW event occurring within a known galaxy in pixel $p$ thus\footnote{The normalisation of this equation was incorrect in the paper as originally published.
+This has been corrected in an erratum, this version contains the corrected equations.}:

-The summation is over all galaxies $g$ in pixel $p$. $L_g$ is the luminosity of galaxy $g$ divided by the number of pixels it covers. $N_p$ is the number of pixels in the map, and $L_{\rm tot}$ is the total catalogued galaxy luminosity within the GW volume, so $\frac{L_gN_P}{L_{\rm tot}}$ gives the ratio of the actual luminosity in pixel $p$ compared to that expected if the galaxies were homogeniously distributed on the sky, i.e. the relative probability of this pixel hosting a merger event compared to any other pixel. $L_{\rm tot}$ is given by:
+The summation is over all galaxies $g$ in pixel $p$. $L_g$ is the luminosity of galaxy $g$ divided by the number of pixels it covers. $N$ is a normalisation needed to ensure that $\sum_p \P_{{\rm gal},p}=C$ (if $C$ is the catalogue completeness averaged over all pixels).
+This is given by:

+$L_{\rm tot}$ in equations (\ref{eq:pgal})--(\ref{eq:norm}) is the total catalogued galaxy luminosity within the GW volume, so $\sum_g\frac{L_g}{L_{\rm tot}}$ gives the ratio of the actual luminosity in pixel $p$ compared to the total distance-weighted luminosity of all galaxies in the GW error region, i.e. the relative probability of the galaxies in this pixel containing a merger event compared to those in any other pixel. $L_{\rm tot}$ is given by:

 where $\P(g|P(D)_p)$ is the probability that the galaxy $g$ is at the correct distance to host the GW event.
 This is simply:

 where $P(D)_p$ is the probability as a function of distance for pixel P, determined from the GW data.
 For the low-latency analysis this is a Gaussian multiplied by distance squared \citep{Singer16}. $P_g(D)$ is the probability distribution of the distance $D$ of galaxy $g$.
 2MPZ does not contain uncertainties on the photometric redshift measurements, therefore we need to decide on the form of $P_g(D)$.
 For galaxies in 2MPZ with spectroscopic redshift we assume that the dominant source of error is the peculiar velocity of the galaxy, and we take 500 km s$^{-1}$ as representative of this.
 This corresponds to a distance error of $500/H_0 = 7.4$ Mpc (assuming $H_0=70$ km s$^{-1}$ Mpc$^{-1}$), so for galaxies with spectroscopic redshift we treat $P_g(D)$ as a Gaussian with $\sigma=7.4$ Mpc.
 For photometric redshifts we use the prescription given in Section~\ref{sec:galcat} (the peculiar velocity correction is insignificant compared to this and can be ignored).